-More is better, so more pillow should be better right?
+More is better, so a longer pillow should be better right?

 Not necessarily.
-King sized pillows are long, very long – 36″ to be exact.
-A King size pillow takes up half of a Queen sized mattress, and the entire length of a Twin mattress.
-More pillow might sound like a good thing – but they tend to get frustrating.
+King-sized pillows are long, very long – 36″ to be exact.
+A King size pillow takes up half of a Queen sized mattress and the entire length of a Twin mattress.
+A longer pillow might sound like a good thing – but they tend to get frustrating.